azadChitikela/Frequency-counter/README.md

 ---

 ## 📜 Certification
-This project was completed as part of [Course/Organization Name, e.g., Embedded Systems Certification], demonstrating proficiency in hardware timers, embedded interrupts, and Keil development tools.
+This project was completed as part of summer intership, demonstrating proficiency in hardware timers, embedded interrupts, and Keil development tools.

-*(Optional: Add image/scan of certificate or project schematic in the repository assets)*
+# ⏱️ Microcontroller-Based Frequency Counter

+An embedded system project designed to measure and display signal frequencies in real-time.
+Built and simulated using **Keil µVision IDE** in **Embedded C**.

+🏆 **Certificate of Completion / Achievement Earned**

+---